AI-driven process creation - when GPT meets workflow design

 The copilot idea was about using AI to review templates, not just create them.
 Does the sequence make sense?
 Are there missing fields?
 Are the descriptions adequate?

 This shifts AI from author to editor.
 And honestly, editor is a more appropriate role.
-The AI is good at spotting gaps.
-It is less good at understanding your business.
+The AI’s good at spotting gaps.
+It’s less good at understanding your business.

 Think about it.
 You know your customer onboarding process.
 You know the edge cases.
 You know which steps actually matter and which ones are just bureaucratic checkbox-checking.
-The AI does not know any of that.
+The AI doesn’t know any of that.

 But the AI can look at your draft template and say: “Step 4 has no deadline.
 Step 7 has no description.
 The sequence from step 9 to step 10 seems redundant.”

 That feedback is useful.
 That feedback makes humans better at template building.
-That is very different from “AI creates the whole template.”
+That’s very different from “AI creates the whole template.”
+Is that a failure?
+Hardly.

-Everything we have learned points to one conclusion.
-You cannot remove humans from the loop.
-Not because AI is bad - it is genuinely useful - but because the consequences of wrong processes are too high.
+Everything we’ve learned points to one conclusion.
+I learned this the hard way at Tallyfy - you can’t remove humans from the loop.
+At Tallyfy, we believe this isn’t because AI is bad - it’s genuinely useful - but because the consequences of wrong processes are too high.

 A buggy code commit might break a feature.
 A wrong process might break a customer relationship, a compliance requirement, or someone’s job.